Data-Science-for-Linguists-2019/Spell-Checker/final_report.md

 ![png](image_files/part3_plot1.png)

 Because of the fair use, I had to select 1/10 as the sample data; moreover, I had to remove the personal information in the texts.
-So I finally choosed 492 texts.
+So I finally chosen 492 texts.
 Then, I did some basic analysis to go through my data.
 I found that the data is not distributed well, some texts are really long, some are short.
 Considering about the questions students were asked, they may answer just in one word.
 For example, "choose one word that matches the definition here."
 This kind of question and answer would add a lot of bias in my analysis, I had to eliminate these bias.

+Here is the link to my Jupyter notebook [3.
+Data cleanup](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Spell-Checker/blob/master/ELI_data_frame_part1.ipynb#Loading-chosen-data).

 ### 3.1 Text length as token count